CodingNomads/stayathome-mentorship/README.md

 # CodingNomads [#stayathome](https://twitter.com/search?q=%23stayathome) Mentorship Program

-No commute due to COVID-19 🚗❌?
-Use your extra time to help people that have lost their jobs due to the COVID-19 lock-downs to get started learning tech skills:
+Want to help people during COVID-19?
+Share your skills with those who became unemployed due to global lock-downs.
+Become a volunteer mentor with CodingNomads’ #StayAtHome Mentorship Program:

 - ✅ **1 hour**: Spend 1 hour per student per week and help them make a positive step ahead
-- ✅ **Mentor**: Guide learners through a ready-made curriculum for Python or Java
+- ✅ **Mentor**: Guide learners through a ready-made curriculum for Python or Java.
+For other subjects, provide free resources of your choosing
-- ✅ **Buddy**: Help them stay accountable and debug roadblocks
+- ✅ **Buddy**: Help learners stay accountable, work through roadblocks, and have a companion in this time of need
-- ✅ **Resume**: Boost your CV by adding "Mentorship" to your resume
+- ✅ **Resume**: Boost your CV by adding meaningful volunteer mentorship experience

 [Sign Up Here](https://codingnomads.github.io/stayathome-mentorship/index.html) to get started helping out.